 Total OPM Wealth cost = $57,500

-And again, the only reason you’re pushed to pay these crazy amounts is so you have the ability to be able to recruit others in the hope of making your money back.
+And again, the only reason you're pushed to pay these crazy amounts is so you have the ability to recruit others in the hope of clawing your money back.

 But it gets worse:

-One of the big ideas OPM Wealth promotes is the idea of using other people’s money to become wealthy.
-Their team of so-called “success coaches” will do their best to pressure you into extending your credit card debt and applying for bank loans to pay the extortionate membership fees.
+One of the big ideas OPM Wealth promotes is using other people's money to become wealthy.
+Their team of “success coaches” will pressure you into extending your credit card limits and applying for bank loans to pay the extortionate membership fees.